KVLY (FM): Top 40 era (2010–2020)

-Second Adult Contemporary era (2020–present)
+Second adult contemporary era (2020–present)

 On April 13, 2020, KVLY changed its format from contemporary hit radio back to the previous adult contemporary format, branded as "107.9 RGV FM".
 The change came two weeks after sister station KKPS changed its format from Regional Mexican to Bilingual Rhythmic CHR.
 Sister station KFRQ also shifted its format from Active rock to Classic rock the same day but retained the “Q94.5” name.
 With the change, The Kidd Kraddick Morning Show was dropped and long time afternoon host Roxy was moved to mornings.
 KVLY had previously aired the AC format under the “Mix 107.9” name from the early 2000s until the late 2000s.

 KVLY is one of the few AC stations across the country to not have jingles on its station.

-On September 16, 2021, the station started airing “The 80’s at 8”, Monday–Friday at 8 am.
+On September 16, 2021, the station started airing “The 80s at 8”, Monday–Friday at 8 am.
 The program is currently hosted by Roxy.
-In addition, the station started adding more 80’s songs to its playlist.
+In addition, the station started adding more 80's songs to its playlist.

 Christmas music

 KVLY flipped to Christmas music on November 27, 2020, joining the many AC stations across the country that had already made the switch to 24/7 Christmas music in early November.
 That made it the first Rio Grande Valley radio station to play all Christmas music, since 2016 when Hot AC-formatted station KHKZ (owned by iHeartMedia) discontinued the tradition.

-For the 2021 holiday season, the station did not switch to 24/7 Christmas music in November, choosing to flip to Christmas music on December 12, 2021 instead.
+For the 2021 holiday season, the station did not switch to 24/7 Christmas music in November, choosing to flip to Christmas music on December 12, 2021, instead.

-For the 2022 holiday season the station switched to 24/7 Christmas music on December 1, 2022.
+For the 2022 and 2023 holiday season the station switched to 24/7 Christmas music on December 1.

+For the 2024 holiday season the station switched to 24/7 Christmas music on November 29, 2024, rejoining the many AC stations that had already made the switch in early November, for the first time since 2020.

-Branding and Slogans
+Branding and slogans

 KVLY's branding name was Mix 107.9 KVLY, but in March 2009 the brand was switched to 107.9 Mix FM.
 In April 2020, the station changed the branding name to 107.9 RGV FM.

 KVLY's slogan was "The Most Hit Music", but in January 2009 the slogan was changed to "The Valley's #1 Hit Music Station".
 It changed once again in August 2009 to "Today's Modern Music".
 The slogan "The Valley's #1 Hit Music Station" was reintroduced in 2011 and "The Valley's Hit Music Channel" was added in mid-2012.

 With the station changing back to its previous AC format, the “More Hits.
 More Variety.” slogan was introduced in April 2020.